Marcelo Straccia: Managerial career

 Straccia resigned from Independiente on 3 March 2021, and was appointed in charge of Greek club Apollon Larissa in June.
 He was relieved of his duties on 16 December, and took over Círculo Deportivo back in his home country on 28 July 2022.

 Straccia left Círculo on 22 December 2022, and agreed to become a manager of Fénix for the 2024 season on 12 October 2023.
 On 9 November, however, he was named manager of Libertad Gran Mamoré of the Bolivian Primera División.

 Straccia returned to Círculo in July 2024, before returning to Bolivia on 22 August, replacing compatriot Andrés Marinangeli at the helm of Real Santa Cruz.
 He resigned from the latter on 28 November, and spent a period at Royal Pari before taking over Real Oruro, also in the Bolivian top tier, on 4 June 2025.

 Straccia left Real Oruro on 30 July 2025, and was appointed in charge of Guabirá the following day.
+He resigned from the latter on 16 December, after qualifying the club to the 2026 Copa Sudamericana, and took over Universitario de Vinto also in the top tier on 4 January 2026.

+On 3 May 2026, Straccia left U de Vinto, and subsequently replaced Julio César Baldivieso at the helm of fellow league team Always Ready just hours later.
+Late in that month, however, he was sacked from the latter, and returned to Universitario on 8 August.

+Straccia was dismissed by Universitario on 11 September 2026, and returned to Real Oruro five days later, but under the role of technical director (to comply with the rules of the Bolivian Football Federation which prevented the managers from coaching more than two clubs in the same season).